The Architecture

 How Contemporaneous Evidence Reduces Oversight Risk

-When governance evidence is generated contemporaneously, organizations gain protection against:
+When governance evidence is preserved at decision time, institutions gain stronger protection against:

 Non-Operational Governance